AmarjithTK/CPP_CS-2018-19/README.md

     * Passed or failed shower
     * Print day if else
     * Square root using if else

+### String Handling and I/O functions
+    * Count different types of character functions
+    * Count vowels in a string
+    * Display DOB in Date format
+    * Input and display a string
+    * Search a character using character console function
+    * Stream functions Input and Output

 ### Switch Case
     * Arithmetic operation using switch